Friars Senior Society: Activities

 The Friars annually presents its Faculty Award which recognizes a University of Pennsylvania faculty member for " their area expertise, but their compassion for teaching and their relationships with their students."
-The group also awards the Peter K. Riley Award to the University of Pennsylvania freshman of the year.
+The group also awards the Peter K. Riley Award to the University of Pennsylvania Outstanding Freshman Male Athlete of the Year and the Elizabeth R. Burdick Award to the Outstanding Underclass Female Athlete at Penn.

 Members are encouraged to attend sporting events, shows, and other campus events featuring fellow Friars, and they get together and perform various community service projects throughout their senior year.

 Membership

 Friars are chosen during the society's Tapping Service.
 Two-thirds of the group are nominated or "tapped" for membership in the spring of their junior year by current members.
 The other third is filled in the fall of their senior year through a similar process.
 Membership is intentionally drawn from all walks of campus: the only common thread is that every member of the society is a recognized senior leader and contributes to the greater Penn community.
 The group proudly consists of those making a difference in the athletic arena, the performing arts, student government, the Greek system, publications, as well as assorted entrepreneurs and community activists, and organizers.
-Traditionally, the captain of the men's basketball team, the captain of the women's squash team, the former A capella Council chair, and the chair of Bloomer's members of the Friars.
+Traditionally, the captain of the men's basketball team, the captain of the women's squash team, the former A capella Council chair, and the chair of Bloomer's Comedy are members of the Friars.

 Each year, 90 to 120 prospective members are invited to attend a social event via a hand-delivered invitation; the prospect may then apply for membership and are voted on the current members.
 Historically, a class consisted of 20 to 25 members, although the founding class had just fifteen members.
 Today, there are 32 to 36 members in each class.
 This is divided between 18 and 25 spring recruits who are selected during their junior year and eight to twelve members selected in the fall of their senior year.

 The Friars also select one honorary member each year.